shadinaguib/higgs-boson-prediction/README.md

 1. Clone the repo
 2. Download the training and testing data and put it in the right folder
+3. cd into the src folder
-3. Run `python3 run.py` in the home directory
+4. Run `python3 run.py`